 Certificate in Revit Architecture

 Enroll in NYIT's Certificate in Revit Architecture to build your job mastery as a construction professional, architect, designer, engineer, programmer, or technician.
 Our courses presume no previous background in the use of Revit, however, applicants should have basic computer skills and knowledge of the basic principles of drafting.
 To earn the Certificate in Revit Architecture, participants must complete all three courses, which may be taken in different semesters.
 Classes are conducted in a Windows PC environment.
 Courses may also be taken individually for skill enhancement.

-Each of the following courses has two sections: W01 taught at NYIT's Old Westbury campus and M01 taught at NYIT's Manhattan campus.
+Each of the following courses has two sections: W01 is taught at NYIT’s Long Island (Old Westbury) campus and M01 is taught at NYIT’s New York City (Manhattan) campus.
 For upcoming course dates/times, email email@example.com or call 516.686.7490.

 XCAD-029 Introduction to Revit

 As green building goes mainstream, government leaders ask for tools that set minimum standards for sustainability.
 Building information modeling (BIM) is one popular tool that has changed the process for designing and constructing buildings.
 Revit, the go-to BIM software program, is the first tool you will reach for in your toolbox.
 Our hands-on course includes the fundamentals of Revit and provides an overview of its features and tools.
 Topics include documentation history and trends; project templates; exploring the user interface and discovering project work flow; and exploring the vast content provided right out of the box.